 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 What Do Snapping Turtles Eat in the Wild and as Pets?
-Diet & Health Facts
+Vet-Approved Nutritional Science & Information

 Snapping turtle

-Shy, slow, yet delightfully unique animals, snapping turtles can make wonderful pets for the right people.
-Growing to weigh between five and 25 pounds, a snapping turtle feasts on a variety of foods.
+Delightfully unique animals, snapping turtles can make wonderful pets for the right people.
+Growing to weigh up to 35 pounds (around 16 kilograms), a snapping turtle feasts on a variety of foods.
 In the wild, snappers will dine on aquatic vegetation, fish, frogs, worms, beetles, and even the occasional small mammal.

-But what can you feed your pet snapping turtle that resembles his natural wild diet or flora and fauna?
+But what can you feed your pet snapping turtle that resembles his natural wild diet of flora and fauna?
 Here’s a list of what snapping turtles eat in the wild and as pets.

 1. Worms